-A node that is part of the cluster but is not a potential metadata server.
+A node that is part of the cluster but is not server capable.

 CXFS client

 A node that is part of the cluster and is a potential metadata server, but is currently not acting as the active metadata server.
 See also and client-only node.